 The Applicant intends to comply with the substantive provisions and restrictions of this chapter during construction and operation of the Project.
-However, the Applicant requests that the NYSPSC refuse to apply the muffler restriction of § 13-6, the limitation of the hours of operation of boat engines contained in § 13-11, and the prohibition of improper mooring found in § 13-12 due to existing technology and factors of cost or economics.
-More specifically, certain construction processes and/or activities could be needed in the course of constructing the Project within the Town that could potentially make compliance with this local requirement technically impossible or impracticable from a cost and economics perspective.
+However, the Applicant requests that the NYSPSC refuse to apply the muffler restriction of § 13-6, the limitation of the hours of operation of boat engines contained in § 13-11, and the prohibition of improper mooring found in § 13-12 because they are unreasonably restrictive in view of existing technology.
+More specifically, certain construction processes and/or activities, such as vessel support of HDD operations, will be needed in the course of constructing the Project within the Town that could potentially make compliance with this local requirement technically impossible.